JohnEarnest/Octo/docs/FAQ.md

 v1 += vf  # carry into the high byte
 ```

 The behavior of that snippet is _totally undefined_, because `v0 += 1` will _never alter the carry flag_.
-The fact that it may appear to work, sometimes, is all the more infuriating.
-You meant to do this, instead:
+Adding a constant to a register leaves vf unchanged; adding a register to a register sets vf with the carry flag.
+The fact that the original version may appear to work, sometimes, is all the more infuriating.
+You meant to do this instead:
 ```
 vf := 1   # put 1 in a temporary register
 v0 += vf  # increment low byte with our constant 1